BradleyA/user-files/README.md

     mkdir TEST/<FILE_TO_BE_TESTED>/
     cd TEST/<FILE_TO_BE_TESTED>/

-Create a test case in directory, TEST/<FILE_TO_BE_TESTED>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
-Place the expected results from the test case into a file with the same name but add '.expcted'.
+Create a test case in directory, TEST/<file_to_be_tested>/, and name the file 'FVT-<test-case-name-no-dot-001>' (example: FVT-option-help-001).
+Place the expected results from the test case into a file with the same name but add '.expcted' ('dot'expected).
 In your test case, pipe the output into a file with the same name but add '.out'.
 Append the following lines into your test case:

     #
     diff "${0}".expected "${0}".out >/dev/null 2>&1